BiaPyX/BiaPy-doc/source/workflows/super_resolution.rst

 Data structure
 **************

-To ensure the proper operation of the library the data directory tree should be something like this:
+To ensure the proper operation of the workflow, the directory tree should be something like this: